armandiB/vikn/README.md

 - ddwPatterns: PnNilSafe in PatternH.sc

 ### Main classes
-- FileIO/Recording/RecorderModule: creates a Recorder and a recording Bus, with monitoring to another bus, organizes multiple takes
+- FileIO/Recording/RecorderModule: creates a Recorder and a recording bus, with monitoring to another bus, organizes multiple takes

 - FileIO/Recording/PatternH: holds a Pdef and creates a RecorderModule, can send corresponding MIDI and OSC info, handles parallel recording with other PatternH, sets seed